-“Somebody already else did that,” the cashier replied.
+“Somebody else already did that,” the cashier replied.
 I was stuck between being disappointed and being elated.
-Somebody beat me to it — some citizen randomly and anonymously saying “thank you.”
+Somebody beat me to it – a citizen randomly and anonymously saying “thank you” to the police.

-It’s commonly accepted that police work is a “thankless job,” but every so often someone surprises us with this kind of gesture.
+It’s commonly accepted that police work is a “thankless job,” but every so often someone surprises officers with a kind gesture.

 On this day of giving thanks, I want to highlight citizens saying “thank you” to American law enforcers.
-Here are some stories I’ve gathered from PoliceOne Members.
-Add your own stories in the comments area below.
+Here are some stories gathered from PoliceOne Members.
+Add your stories in the comments below.

 The Waffle House

 I ran into a situation that really caught me off guard.
 We had a particularly busy shift that night, so as I finished my tour and climbed into my personal car I realized I hadn’t had a chance to eat.
 As I drove home I pulled into a Waffle House and ran inside to order a to-go sandwich and a soda.

 As I waited, I talked with another officer who happened to be in there at the time, and as is usual with Waffle House my order was ready for me in short order.
 I approached the counter and pulled out my money, and the clerk behind the counter informed me that my order had already been paid for.